 The Gold Coast International Film Festival launched in 2011 and became an immediate success here on the north shore of Long Island, where F. Scott Fitzgerald wrote The Great Gatsby and the stars of stage and screen lived and worked before Hollywood was Hollywood.
 Since our first year, we have hosted numerous stars including Hugh Grant, Ed Burns, Baz Luhrmann, Isabella Rossellini, Bruce Dern, Lou Diamond Phillips, Oscar-nominated documentary filmmaker Morgan Spurlock, Phylicia Rashad, Paul Sorvino, Homeland's Navid Negahban, Jason Ritter, Melanie Lynskey, members of the band Twisted Sister, WNBA star Chamique Holdsclaw, animator Bill Plympton, comedienne Susie Essman, Oscar-winning production and costume designer Catherine Martin, writer/director Marc Lawrence, and more.
-In 2016, we screened over 80 films from 14 countries; hosted 34 events in 11 venues over 7 days; and presented films starring James Franco, Vera Farmiga, Geoffrey Rush, David Cross, Gabriel Byrne, Nathan Lane, Isabelle Huppert, Frank Langella, Billy Crudup, Christina Applegate, and many others.
+Last year, we screened over 80 films from more than 22 countries; hosted 34 events in 11 venues over 10 days; and presented films starring James Franco, Vera Farmiga, Geoffrey Rush, David Cross, Gabriel Byrne, Nathan Lane, Isabelle Huppert, Frank Langella, Billy Crudup, Christina Applegate, and many others.

 We present feature and short films from dozens of countries and cast a great spotlight on the artists whose work we present, gathering enthusiastic audiences to our screenings.
 During the festival, area residents, visitors, members of the business and film communities, public officials, students and academics come together to celebrate the art and influence of cinema in the charming and historic towns and villages of Long Island’s Gold Coast.
 Festival events, many of them free, include screenings, workshops, conversations with prominent members of the film community, parties, and a gala.

 For details on our Young Filmmakers Program, please visit our website: http://goldcoastfilmfestival.org/festival/young-filmmakers/.
 Please note that films incorrectly submitted in the Young Filmmakers category (i.e., films not made by filmmakers in grades K-12 or under age 18) will be disqualified and asked to resubmit in their correct category.

 Short film awards include both a jury award and an audience award; feature films are eligible for an audience award in one of two categories.
 All awards are accompanied by prizes, which may include rental equipment, post-production services, studio time, etc.